tomas-fryza/vhdl-course/Labs/05-counter_binary/README.md

 end architecture Behavioral;
 ```

 2. Implement a four-bit binary counter on the Coolrunner-II board.
-Display the values on the 7-segment display, connect the reset to the BTN0 push button and make sure the 10kHz clock frequency is selected.
+Display its value on the 7-segment display, connect the reset to BTN0 push button and make sure the 10kHz clock frequency is selected.

-Use all values for `clock_enable` module from preparation task table.
+Test all period values for `clock_enable` module from preparation task table.

 ## 6 Clean project and synchronize git